The Erasmus+ programme

 Jean Monnet Actions

-This is another significant change of the new Programme, which aims to develop active participation in the democratic life of the Union to all EU citizens.
+They have been traditionally dedicated to higher education, but since 2021 they also include the participation of schools to develop active participation in the democratic life of the Union for all EU citizens.

-Jean Monnet Networks in Other Fields of Education and Training aims to improve and share teaching practices on European Union subjects while also providing an international insight for teachers.
-Teachers may take part in mobility experiences of a few days in other Programme countries to organize and deliver co-teaching / co-tutoring.
+Teachers may take part in mobility experiences in other Programme countries to organize and deliver co-teaching / co-tutoring.
 Moreover, they should gather and discuss teaching methodologies for curricular and extracurricular activities about the EU through physical and online meetings and disseminate good practices by producing documents and guidelines.

 Erasmus Accreditation for KA1 projects